 Depending on the company chosen, payment will be made online at the time of booking or directly to the fitter on the day of fitting.

 Finally, a fully equipped mobile fitting van will arrive at the agreed meeting place to deliver and fit your new tyres.

 A tyre-fitting workshop at your doorstep

 Now let’s look at the mobile fitting procedure in a bit more detail.
 Mobile fitters use a special van that has been converted into a tyre-fitting workshop.
 It is equipped with all the necessary equipment:

 - Your new tyres

 - Wheel balancer

-The removal of your old tyres and fitting of the new ones is done in more or less the same way as at a conventional garage:
+The removal of your old tyres and fitting of the new ones is carried out in the same way as a standard fitting at a conventional garage: